Friday, April 15, 2016

 “Oh, common!
 Why don’t you face it; why don’t you admit it?”

-“I still think it is best we avoid arguing about subjects you and I cannot influence.
+“I still think we should avoid arguing about subjects you and I cannot influence.
 Trust me, Hans; nothing good will come out of our different views on this sensitive topic.”

 “A man’s dreams, plans, and works should be open for self-analysis.
 Do not let others be the judge on something you are better placed to explain.”